johnwesleyquintero/johnwesleyquintero/README.md

 🔹 **Tech Stack** – Powered by **React, TypeScript, Tailwind CSS, and Chart.js** for interactive visualizations.
 🔹 **Actionable Insights** – Helps sellers optimize ad spend, track KPIs, and grow their business.

-💡 _Originally built as part of my work at My Amazon Guy, I’m expanding this into a portfolio project to make it fully functional as I've planned to address reporting and analytics meets data integrity._
+💡 _Originally built as part of my work at My Amazon Guy, I’m expanding this into a portfolio project to make it fully functional as I've planned to address reporting and analytics seamlessly and at the same time ensures robust data integrity._

 📌 **Repo:** [**github.com/johnwesleyquintero/my-amazon-analytics**](https://github.com/johnwesleyquintero/my-amazon-analytics)